-- Climate change and development are creating an unprecedented crisis in our high mountain earth system that threatens the sustainability of the planet. - People living in mountains and those living downstream shall have open access to and use of 'fit-for-purpose' hydrological, meteorological and climate information. - Integrated High Mountain Observation, Prediction and Services Initiative, organized as collective, intensive campaigns of analysis and forecasting demonstration projects in key high mountains and headwaters around the world. .
+- Climate change and development are creating an unprecedented crisis in our high mountain earth system that threatens the sustainability of the planet. - People living in mountains and those living downstream shall have open access to and use of 'fit-for-purpose' hydrological, meteorological and climate information services that address their need to adapt to and manage the threats caused by unprecedented anthropogenic climate change, recognizing the importance of mountain regions as home of the cryosphere and source of global freshwater. - Integrated High Mountain Observation, Prediction and Services Initiative, organized as collective, intensive campaigns of analysis and forecasting demonstration projects in key high mountains and headwaters around the world.
+Needs to improve observations, forecasts and data exchange in mountain ranges and headwaters around the world.